-At the 2008 Annual General Meeting the audit firm KPMG AB was elected as auditor with Thomas Thiel as Senior Auditor for the period until the 2012 Annual General Meeting has been held.
+At the 2008 Annual General Meeting the audit firm KPMG AB was elected as auditor with authorised public accountant Thomas Thiel as

+Senior Auditor for the period until the 2012 Annual General Meeting has been held.
 KPMG with Thomas Thiel as Senior Auditor were elected for the first time at the 2004 Annual General Meeting.
-In addition to his assignment for Ratos, Thomas Thiel is auditor of companies that include Atlas Copco, Axfood, Folksam, GS-Hydro, Peab AB, Skandia, SKF and Swedish Match as well as the Ragnar Söderberg Foundation and the Torsten Söderberg Foundation, which together are Ratos's largest single owner.
+In addition to his assignment for Ratos, Thomas Thiel is auditor of companies that include Axfood, Folksam, Peab, Skandia, SKF and Swedish Match as well as the Ragnar Söderberg Foundation and the Torsten Söderberg Foundation, which together are Ratos's largest single owner.